kevinrue/rtd-tutorial/docs/source/guides/production_usage.rst

 .. note::

-   The template repository includes a GitHub Action workflow for continuous integration, which counts towards your GitHub Action usage allowance for private repositories.
+   The template repository includes a GitHub Action workflow for continuous integration.
    That workflow is only relevant to testing the pipeline during development and maintenance.
+However, its execution counts towards your usage allowance for GitHub Action in private repositories.
    You will not need it for using the pipeline, and a section below demonstrates how to disable GitHub Action on your repository.

 After that, click on the green :guilabel:`Create repository from template` button,